Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: Scheduling Policies

 \rev{ \begin{lm} We consider a class of stationary possible randomized policies denoted by $\Omega$.
 A policy $\omega(t)$ that belongs to the class $\Omega$ is an i.i.d. process that takes probabilistc decisions independently of the states of the caches at every time slot $t$.
 Let $y_k(t)=A_k(t)-A_k^{\text{max}}$, and $c(t)$ be the total system cost.
 Then, if the problem in \eqref{eq:optproblem1} is strictly feasible, and the second moments of $y_k(t)$ and $c(t)$ are bounded, then for any $\epsilon>0$, there is an $\omega(t)$ policy under which the following holds:

-where $y_k^{*}(t+1)$ and $c^*(t)$ are the resulting values of the $\omega$ policy, $c^{\text{opt}}$ is an optimal solution to the problem in \eqref{eq:optproblem1}, and $ c_{\omega}(\epsilon) $ is a feasible suboptimal solution to the problem in \eqref{eq:optproblem1} that can be achieved by an $\omega$ stationary randomized policy. \end{lm} \begin{proof} We consider the cases in which the problem in \eqref{eq:optproblem1} is strictly feasible.
+where $y_k^{*}(t+1)$ and $c^*(t)$ are the resulting values of the $\omega$ policy, $c^{\text{opt}}$ is best objective function in \eqref{eq:optproblem1} achievable by any stationary randomized policy, and $ c_{\omega}(\epsilon) $ is a feasible suboptimal solution to the problem in \eqref{eq:optproblem1} that can be achieved by an $\omega$ stationary randomized policy. \end{lm} \begin{proof} We consider the cases in which the problem in \eqref{eq:optproblem1} is strictly feasible.
 Furthermore, by definition, $A_k(t)$, $\forall k$, is bounded by finite value $M$, therefore, the first and the second moments of $A_k(t)$, are also bounded.
 Furthermore, the cost function $c(t)$ is also bounded by the sum of constant values $c_\text{s}+c_{\text{tr}}$, i.e., the sampling and the transmission cost, respectively.
-Therefore, we have:
+Therefore, we have:$ 1 \leq \mathbb{E}\left\{A^2_k(t)\right\} \leq M^2 \text{, } 0 \leq \mathbb{E}\left\{c^2(t)\right\} \leq (c_{\text{tr}} + c_\text{s})^2K^2\text{.}$ Then, the boundness assumptions in \cite[Ch.
+4.2.1]{neely2010stochastic} are satisfied.
+Therefore, from Theorem 4.5 in \cite{neely2010stochastic}, we get the result. \end{proof} }